flytreeleft/flutter_i18n/README.md

 - Use YAML as the message resource file instead of JSON or Properties file.
 - Use `namespace` and `module` to distinguish the i18n messages which are in the different packages and modules.
-- The same content of a i18n message can be translated to different content for the same another language via specifying a different `annotation`.
+- The same content of a i18n message can be converted to a different translation with a `annotation`.
 - Be compatible with the way to use property key actually.
 - [**WIP**] Use [mustache](https://mustache.github.io) as the i18n message template engine, so the i18n message can be controlled freely.